 - Lean Six Sigma Green Belt Certification

 In 2004, Terri graduated with honors from the Advanced Anatomy Massage Academy with over 600 hours of Core and Modality studies.
 Such studies included: Swedish, Therapeutic and Deep Tissue Massage, Hot Stone Massage, Myofascial Release, Trigger Point, Sports Massage, Cranial-Sacral, Pre-Natal Massage, Aromatherapy and Reflexology.
-In pursuing her interests in continuing education, she was able to explore and incorporate a variety of enhanced techniques for shoulder work through a series of 'Deep Tissue Workshops' offered by the Wellness & Massage Training Institute.
+Additionally, she was able to learn and incorporate a variety of enhanced techniques for shoulder work through a series of 'Deep Tissue Workshops' offered by the Wellness & Massage Training Institute.

 Terri has an unwavering desire to help others in a natural and meaningful way.
 Her belief is that the mind and body balance is the key to whole health.
 She strives to encourage this balance in each client by providing Massage Therapy that not only decreases pain and muscle tension, but also results in increased emotional balance and relaxation.
 Her focus is to tailor each massage towards the individual needs of each client using multiple modalities to maximize results.